Senior Program Officer

 Corey Oser leads Global Fund for Children’s grantmaking and capacity-building program.
 Corey believes that social transformation is possible with collective action even in the most challenging environments.
 From militia-controlled suburbs of Baghdad to Kosovo towns to conflict-affected villages in eastern Congo, she has witnessed the power of community-led solutions to create hope and opportunity for the most vulnerable populations.
 Before coming to GFC, Corey established and led a global capacity-building effort at Polaris that equipped organizations to identify victims of trafficking, respond effectively, and create data-informed solutions in Southeast Asia, Eastern Europe, the Middle East, and the Americas.
 Prior to joining Polaris, Corey spent a decade improving economic and social outcomes for women and girls in conflict-affected countries through leadership roles with Women for Women International.
 She serves as an International Advisory Board member of Global Youth Innovation Network, a youth-led network for young entrepreneurs committed to acting as change agents from the grassroots to the global level.
 Corey holds a master’s degree in international affairs and development from the George Washington University and is a Phi Beta Kappa graduate with highest honors from Bates College.

-As a Senior Accounting Associate at Global Fund for Children, Arantxa Paniagua assists with accounting for the UK Trust, administers grants to grassroots partners, and helps with annual audit preparation, among other responsibilities.
+As a Grants Accountant at Global Fund for Children, Arantxa Paniagua assists with accounting for the UK Trust, administers grants to grassroots partners, and helps with annual audit preparation, among other responsibilities.
 She first joined GFC as a Finance Intern in 2019 and returned to the organization in 2021 as an Accounting Specialist after studying budgeting and grantmaking in Spain and the United Kingdom.
 Her prior work experience includes financial analysis and budgeting in both the nonprofit and for-profit sectors.
 Arantxa holds a bachelor’s degree in finance and accounting from La Laguna University in Spain.
 A native Spanish speaker, she is also fluent in English and speaks basic German.

 Learning and Evaluation Officer